mbachm/CarND-Advanced-Lane-Lines/writeup.md

 #### Distortion-correction

 You can see in the two images above under the headline 'Undistorted Image' that I applied the distortion correction to the straight line images.
 This was done in step 2 in my pipeline (`advanced_lane_lines.py`, line 61).
-I used the `cv2.undistort()` function with my previos calculated values to perform the distortion correction
+I used the `cv2.undistort()` function with my previous calculated values to perform the distortion correction

 #### Color transforms, gradients or other methods to create a thresholded binary image.

 The code for this can be found in the model `color_gradient_threshold.py`.
-I used a combination of absolute sobelx, S-channel, magnitude thresholds togehter with a mask for the colors 'yellow' and 'white' to generate a binary image (function `apply_thresholds()` lines 91-106).
+I used a combination of absolute sobelx, S-channel, magnitude thresholds together with a mask for the colors 'yellow' and 'white' to generate a binary image (function `apply_thresholds()` lines 91-106).
 To calculate the absolute x sobel threshold, I used a function of which was presented in a Udacity lession (`__abs_sobel_thresh()`, line 8-23).
 The HLS color transformation and threshold is performed in the function `__hls_threshold()` (lines 54-69), while the magnitude threshold is calculated in `__mag_thresh()` (lines 25-37).
 The yellow and white color masks are implemented in the function `__apply_white_yellow_threshold()` (lines 71-89).
 All functions generate a binary image which is combines in the `apply_thresholds()` function (line 104-105).

 I also experimented with directionand sobely thresholds, as you can see in this module (lines 39.52).
 But the above combination provided the best results for me.
 You can the result of the `apply_thresholds()` function in the images above with the title 'Combination'.